Sinkl0z/BloxStrike/README.md

-# BloxStrike open source repo
+# BloxStrike open source repo [BAC Anti Cheat Focused]

 All credits go to me and everyone in the Credits file under main